 The aim of the PSA is to assess potential impacts to human health and the environment from the leaked fluid, establish any potential environmental liabilities associated with contamination issues at the site due to leaked insulating fluids, to include a detailed source audit and desk-based hydrogeological assessment.

-Following the completion of a risk evaluation for the identified pollutant linkages, a potential pollutant linkage with a risk class of MODERATE/LOW for risks to Dublin Bay from lateral migration in groundwater has been identified.
-The initial CSM has identified potential pollutant linkages with a risk class of LOW/VERY LOW for all other identified pollution linkages.
+Following the completion of a risk evaluation for the identified pollutant linkages, the initial CSM has identified potential pollutant linkages with a risk class of LOW for all identified pollution linkages.